Jagjeet/tableau-challenge/README.md

 The visualizations can be seen on tableau public at [Citi Bike Analytics](https://public.tableau.com/app/profile/jagjeet.khalsa/viz/CitiBikeAnalytics_16362619878180/StationDashboard)

+## Conclusions

+1. The summer of 2021 had strong ridership with a mix of both members and casual riders.
+2. Classic bikes were more likely to be used vs docked bikes.
+Presumably these are more accessible to riders than going to a docked location.
+3. Start and end stations are spread throughout the city.
+Presumably by work and tourist locations.
+(Without more NY knowledge it is difficult to make deeper conclusions here.)

 ## Prerequisites

 To run this project the following tools are needed: